Anindita Bose

 Anindita Bose is an Indian actress in Bengali-language film and television.
 She started her acting career in television and then moved to the big screen.
-In 2012 she acted in the film Bhooter Baari.
+In 2012 she acted in the film Bhooter Bhabishyat.

 Career

 Bose started her acting career in television and acted in serials like Gaaner Oparey and she was also seen in Bou Kotha Kou.
 Bose made her big screen debut with the 2010 Bengali film Clerk.
 In 2012, she acted in the commercially successful film Bhooter Bhabishyat.